Share This Story

 In NY, the average payout for nerve damage in a car accident typically ranges from $50,000 to $500,000.
 Nerve damage can lead to severe pain, mobility issues, and long-term disability, significantly impacting the victim's quality of life and earning capacity.

-No matter the nerve damage you've experienced after your accident, our car accident lawyers in NYC can help you with your personal injury claim
+No matter the nerve damage you've experienced after your accident, our Brooklyn car accident lawyer can help you with your personal injury claim

 The average settlement for nerve damage in a hand in NY typically ranges from $50,000 to $150,000.
 This type of injury can cause severe, lasting pain and significantly reduce hand function.